Kenneth Zebrowski Jr.: Education and law career

-Zebrowski graduated from Clarkstown Schools before receiving his Bachelor of Arts degree (Magna cum laude) in political science from the State University of New York at Albany and his Juris Doctor degree from the Seton Hall University School of Law.
+Zebrowski graduated from Clarkstown Schools before receiving his Bachelor of Arts degree (Magna cum Laude) in political science from the State University of New York at Albany and his Juris Doctor degree from the Seton Hall University School of Law.

 Upon his graduation from law school, Zebrowski founded the firm of Zebrowski & Zebrowski with his father, the late Assemblyman Kenneth Peter Zebrowski.
 Currently he is "of counsel" to the firm Braunfotel & Frendel in New City, New York.

 Political career

 In 2005, Zebrowski served in the Rockland County Legislature.

 On May 1, 2007, he won a special election to fill the State Assembly seat of his late father.
 He ran uncontested in the 2008 general election and won the 2010 general election with 58 percent of the vote.
-He was re-elected in 2012, 2014, 2016, 2018, and 2020.

 In 2019, Zebrowski ran for Rockland County District Attorney.
 He finished in second-place in the Democratic Primary with 25% of the vote, behind former state Supreme Court judge Thomas Walsh, who won 52% of the vote.

+On July 10, 2024, Zebrowski resigned his elected position in the New York State Assembly; he had previously announced that he would forgo reelection.

 Personal life

-Assemblyman Zebrowski lives in the Town of Clarkstown with his wife Clare, a Certified Registered Nurse Anesthetist, daughter Reagan and son Kenneth Patrick.

-Prior to his election to the State Assembly, Zebrowski was a member of the Rockland County Legislature for one year.
-Ken was active in the Rockland County community; volunteering for several not-for-profit organizations and also serving as a youth sports coach.
+Zebrowski is a former board member of the Camp Venture Foundation, Loeb House/Josephs Home, and Rockland County Big Brothers Big Sisters.
+He has also volunteered as a girls' softball coach and for events sponsored by Keep Rockland Beautiful.